 - MUSIC 5: An Introduction to Western Music - 3 credits (Satisfies GA)

-- PL SC 020: Comparative Politics of Western Europe - 3 credits (Satisfies GS; IL)
+- PL SC 200N: Government and Politics of Europe - 3 credits (Satisfies GH; GS; IL)

 Students who participate in one of Penn State’s study abroad programs in German-speaking countries can earn up to 6 credit hours toward the certificate according to the course equivalency lists available for each program.
 A summer internship in a German-speaking country can meet the international study requirement for International Business Majors.
 The final decision to award credit will be determined by Dr. Eva Kuttenberg in consultation with internship coordinators.